AleF2050/FooshyRLdev2025/README.md

 # FooshyRLdev2025
 This is the repository of my project for [/r/roguelikedev's annual Tutorial Tuesday](https://www.reddit.com/r/roguelikedev/comments/1luh8og/roguelikedev_does_the_complete_roguelike_tutorial/).
 I'll come up with a funky title for this project sometime.

 This project will be developed in Godot 4.5 beta 3, mostly basing on [SelinaDev's Yet Another Roguelike Tutorial for Godot 4.1](https://selinadev.github.io/05-rogueliketutorial-01/) (can't believe it's already 2 years old haha) with some personal touches of mine.
-I originally wanted to follow the Python tutorial but my sheer lack of practise with Python led me to play safe by taking on the Godot tutorial.

 ## Current progress as of 16/07/2025
 Finished parts 1 out of 13.
 Working on Part 2.